 The equation for these geodesics parametrized by arc length is given by the following system of ordinary differential equations:

 where $\theta$ is the tangent angle at the point $(\tilde z, \tilde r)$.

-Because of the degenerate metric, generic geodesics will ``bounce off" as they get close to the $\tilde z$-axis.
-However, to obtain smooth embedded caps for the construction, we select the geodesics that tend to the $\tilde z$-axis (and which will eventually become perpendicular to the $\tilde z$-axis).
-These geodesics form a one parameter family of solutions to \eqref{eq:system-ode} characterized by the initial conditions $\tilde z_0= \tilde c$, $\tilde r = 0$, and $\theta_0 = \pi/2$.
-The existence and uniqueness of such solutions do not follow from standard ODE methods but from the (un)stable manifold theorem.
+The metric is degenerate, so generic geodesics will bounce off as they get close to the $\tilde z$-axis.
+To obtain smooth embedded caps for the construction, we have to select only the geodesics that tend to the $\tilde z$-axis (and which will eventually become perpendicular to the $\tilde z$-axis).
+They form a one parameter family of solutions to \eqref{eq:system-ode} characterized by the initial conditions $\tilde z_0= \tilde c$, $\tilde r = 0$, and $\theta_0 = \pi/2$.
+Because of the metric, the existence and uniqueness of such solutions do not follow from standard ODE methods but from the (un)stable manifold theorem.
 The flexibility here comes from this one parameter family of rotationally symmetric self-shrinking caps; and a prescribed unbalancing dictates which cap to select and the radius $\tilde R$ of the intersection circle.

 The asymptotic behavior of our self-shrinkers is also different from the previous constructions in \cite{kapouleas;embedded-minimal-surfaces} and \cite{mine;self-trans}.
 In both of these articles, the constructed examples tended exponentially fast to the asymptotic catenoids or grim reapers.
-In this case, although the initial configurations all involve the $xy$-plane, the constructed self-shrinkers are asymptotic to cones at infinity \cite{mine;part2}.
+In this case, although the initial configurations all involve the $\tilde x \tilde y$-plane, the constructed self-shrinkers are asymptotic to cones at infinity \cite{mine;part2}.